The Best Car Insurance in Illinois

 Best Car Insurance in Illinois for Customer Service

-Erie ranked first for customer satisfaction with a perfect score of 5.
+Erie ranked first for customer satisfaction with a perfect score of 5 out of 5.
 It ranked second for claims with a score of 4.5.
-An Erie policy is also affordable, which means you get superior service at an acceptable price.
+An Erie policy is also affordable, which means you get superior service at a reasonable price.
+Great customer service makes a huge difference, especially in times of crisis.

-Great customer service is quite important when choosing an insurer because you are likely to go to your provider in a time of crisis.
-Erie policyholders can get additional protection by purchasing add-on features.
-One of them is rental car expense coverage.
-With this, you can get reimbursement for your rental car expenses should your car need to be in the shop for repairs after an accident.Read MoneyGeek's Erie auto Insurance Review
+Erie policyholders can get additional protection by purchasing add-ons like rental car coverage.
+With this feature, you can be reimbursed for your rental car expenses should your car need repairs after an accident and be in the shop for an extended period of time.

-Hartford received 4.5 out of 5 for both claims and customer satisfaction.
+Hartford received a 4.5 out of 5 rating for both claims and customer satisfaction.
 It tied second in both categories.

-Best Car Insurance in Illinois for Drivers on a Budget
+Best Car Insurance in Illinois for Minimum Coverage

-The highest-rated companies for drivers on a budget in the state are:
+The highest-rated companies offering state-minimum policies for drivers on a budget are:

 Affordable minimum coverage policy at $459 per year.